-This recipe for Spicy Mint Chicken Stir-fry is made with lean chicken breast, fresh carrots, snow and snap peas, which is then tossed in a quick sauce.
+This recipe for Spicy Mint Chicken Stir-fry is made with lean chicken breast, fresh carrots, snow and snap peas, which are then tossed in a quick sauce.
 It is a delicious low-fat meal I think the whole family will love.

 Want a fast meal without having to stand in line?